 “I believe that this journey, this first step enables us to start thinking about doing things in a different way.” – Mark Ferris, Head of Infrastructure, Iglu

 Netpremacy provided the basis for the internal communications to ensure the teams were aware of the upcoming changes, what to expect, and how to use the tools.
-On top of this, training sessions were provided onsite to ensure that everyone at Iglu was correctly trained on how to use G Suite.
+On top of this, training sessions were provided onsite to ensure that everyone at Iglu was correctly trained on how to use Google Workspace.
 The project consisted of Core IT and Google Guides Phases, followed by a big bang Go Live.
 300 users were trained, consisting of 36 Gmail and Drive training sessions were delivered across the entire company, with two of Iglu’s internal trainers passing the Train the Trainer programme.
 The company’s Go Live day was supported by Google Swag in both offices and went remarkably smoothly across the two offices and remote workers.

 “There is an efficiency that comes with the Chromebooks, they are so quick.
 The delay that you see on Microsoft devices compared to Chromebooks is phenomenal.” – Mark Ferris, Head of Infrastructure, Iglu

 The business has recently started a Chromebook trial in both offices and looking to the future, Iglu’s aim is to be fully Chromebook deployed in the next 3 years alongside fully cloud-based infrastructure and telephony.
 Google Meet is also going to be installed in the company’s meeting rooms to further underpin the new virtual meeting culture.
-Netpremacy will be working with Iglu to continue the success of the project and deliver more innovation with G Suite.
+Netpremacy will be working with Iglu to continue the success of the project and deliver more innovation with Google Workspace.

 Iglu is currently trialing Google Voice to help deliver remote working in its business support teams.